Leonardo, Work Abroad

 Spend 10 weeks in Europe for FREE on a fully-funded language course and vocational internship.
+All our places are almost filled - apply before Saturday 28th of February 2015 at Midnight for remaining opportunities in Dublin and Cyprus!

 'Leonardo da Vinci' is the European Community's vocational training programme.
 It aims to improve the quality of training provision, develop the skills and mobility of the workforce, stimulate innovation and enhance the competitiveness of European industry.